WillForan/zim-plugin-datelinker/readme.md

   1. You will need to restart zim and enable the plugin from the list under `Edit -> Preferences -> Plugins`

 ## Description
-This plugin proves 3 keybindings for quickly linking and backlinking today's journal page.
+This plugin provides 3 keybindings for quickly linking and backlinking today's journal page.

 ![screenshot](screenshot.png?raw=True)